 2 This number comes from considering normally-distributed residuals.
-As seen in Table 4.1, the probability of a normal random variable being more than one standard deviation greater than its mean (i.e., $1 - \Phi(1)$) is 0.16.
+The probability of a normal random variable being more than one standard deviation greater than its mean (i.e., $1 - \Phi(2.1)$) is 0.16.

-3 There is almost certainly some true physical upper bound on ground motion intensity caused by an inability of the earth to carry more intense seismic waves without shattering or otherwise failing.
-Current research suggests that this limit may be important to structures designed for extremely intense ground motions, such as nuclear waste repositories, but it almost certainly has no practical impact on more common structures such as buildings or bridges, which are analyzed for ground motion intensities that are exceeded once every few thousand years.
-Thus, the assumption of not theoretical upper bound is reasonable and appropriate in most cases.
+3 There is some true physical upper bound on ground motion intensity caused by an inability of the earth to carry more intense seismic waves without shattering or otherwise failing.
+Current research suggests that this limit may be important to structures designed for extremely intense ground motions, such as nuclear waste repositories, but has no practical impact on more common structures such as buildings or bridges, which are analyzed for ground motion intensities that are exceeded once every few thousand years.
+Thus, the assumption of no theoretical upper bound is reasonable and appropriate in most cases.